BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 > > PATH is an environment variable on Unix-like operating systems, DOS, OS/2, and Microsoft Windows, specifying a set of directories where executable programs are located.
 In general, each executing process or user session has its own PATH setting. - [Wikipedia](https://en.wikipedia.org/wiki/PATH_(variable))

 After installing MinGW, it was installed in `C:\MinGW\bin`.
-Now you have to include this directory in your environment variable PATH. if you've been using computers for a while now, you used know how to do this already, but if you don't, here are a few resources:
+Now you have to include this directory in your environment variable PATH. if you've been using computers for a while now, you should know how to do this already, but if you don't, here are a few resources:

 * Click [here](https://www.computerhope.com/issues/ch000549.htm) for Windows OS guide
 * Click [here](https://www.cyberciti.biz/faq/unix-linux-adding-path/) for Linux